Featured Post

 • Meta description optimization (150-160 characters)

-I created a comprehensive agent specification using Claude Code's plugin structure.
+I created a specialized agent using Claude Code's plugin structure.
 Agent files use Markdown with YAML frontmatter:

 ---